tegorman13/Dissertation/docs/Sections/htw_gfm.md

 training & original order), and the Band coefficient represents the slope for the baseline condition.
-The interaction terms which include condit and Band (e.g., conditVaried:Band & conditVaried:bandOrderReverse:band) respectively indicate the how the slopes of the varied-original condition differed from the baseline condition, and how varied-reverse condition differed from the varied-original condition
+The interaction terms which include condit and Band (e.g., conditVaried:Band & conditVaried:bandOrderReverse:band) respectively indicate how the slopes of the varied-original condition differed from the baseline condition, and how varied-reverse condition differed from the varied-original condition

 | Term | Estimate | 95% CrI Lower | 95% CrI Upper | pd |
 |:---|---:|---:|---:|---:|